 Civic-minded residents decided to start the Twinsburg Historical Society (THS) in 1963 in order to preserve and promote local history.
-To be a member of the THS originally an individual had to live in Twinsburg for a specified duration of time, but there no longer are such strict restrictions on membership.
+To be a member of the THS originally an individual had to live in Twinsburg for a specified duration of time, but there are no longer such strict restrictions on membership.
 The original members of the THS were Marjorie Percy, Larry Richner, John L. Eggleston, Fred Bissell, Marian Jewell, Jean E. Zahniser, M. Leland Zahniser, Carl Herrick, and Sarah M. Riley.
-Original Member and former President, Marge Percy recalled: “The Historical Society began with a building, a charter, a board with enthusiastic volunteers, a shabby barn in great need of repair and an empty treasury.”
+Original member and former president Marge Percy recalled: “The Historical Society began with a building, a charter, a board with enthusiastic volunteers, a shabby barn in great need of repair, and an empty treasury.”

-The THS has a substantial collection of papers, photographs, documents and various vital artifacts pertaining to local history.
+The THS has a substantial collection of papers, photographs, maps, books, and various vital artifacts pertaining to local history.
 They are also responsible for staging events such as the Olde Thyme Faire, at which youngsters can view how their forefathers lived and actively participate in an outmoded way of life as well.

 The structure that is now the THS building was built in 1865 by the Reverend Samuel Bissell, almost exclusively with his own hands.
 The Bissell Institute, established and run by the Reverend Bissell until his death in 1896, was housed in this building.
 In the course of his tenure more than six thousand students received an education, regardless of their ability to pay.
 In 1920 the Twinsburg Grange purchased the building, retaining ownership until 1963, when it was sold to the THS.
 The second story was removed when the building started to settle, rendering it unsafe due to the weight of the stones.
 The building is on the National Register of Historic Places.